Tens of thousands of dollars and hundreds of hours of time—a SOC 2 audit doesn’t come cheap or easy.

 Going hand-in-hand with the point above, being tied to the SOC 2 control set is obviously vital for completing a SOC 2 audit—so all tools provide at least some tie in!

 The SOC 2 controls should be elegantly weaved through the entire system.
-It should be easy to find what controls a piece of evidence is used for, and it should be possible to view a list of all SOC 2 controls with their reference numbers and if any evidence has been allocated to them.
+It should be easy to find what controls a piece of evidence is used for, which trust services criteria they are aligned with, and it should be possible to view a list of all SOC 2 controls with their reference numbers and if any evidence has been allocated to them.
+There should be some room for customization too, given that SOC 2 compliance is somewhat customizable to each business.

 Providing strong, intelligent integration with SOC 2 controls along with multiple ways of viewing how evidence connects makes it much easier for users to understand their progress through the audit process.